Yupopyoi/VHub/README.md

 ![SampleGif](https://github.com/Yupopyoi/VHub/blob/feature/MediaPipeDevelop/Reference/Gif/LeftArmSample.gif)

+(Updated on Nov.
+11, 2024)
 I'm implementing the movement of the left arm...
 I know that the movement is sometimes unnatural, and I will modify that in the future.
 In addition, the slight delay is intentional.

 ## Environment

 Unity 2022.3.42f1

+## How to Use

+(Under construction)

+- UniGLTF
+- VRM
+- VRM-1.0

 ## Contribution